-Economic Development Recommendation #1: Continue to invest in infrastructure and amenities that build on the Live, Work, Learn, Play, Stay environment in the Brooks Area.
+Economic Development Recommendation #1: Continue to invest in infrastructure and amenities that build on the Live, Work, Learn, Play, Stay environment in the Brooks Area

-Creating vibrant, mixed-use areas and greater diversity of housing options within the Brooks Area Regional Center will increase the opportunity for people to live and work in the area as well as the attractiveness to prospective employers/businesses.
-Increased mobility options and amenities that help increase activity and interaction between workers and residents will add to the vibrancy of the area, as will an increased diversity of retail and entertainment options.
+Creating vibrant, mixed-use areas with the Brooks Area Regional Center will increase the opportunity for people to live and work in the area as well as the attractiveness to prospective employers/businesses.
+Amenities that help increase activity and interaction between workers and residents will add to the vibrancy, as will an increased diversity of retail and entertainment options.